Support & Resources

 A variety of drugs have potential to alter systemic MPA exposure when co-administered with CELLCEPT.
 Therefore, determination of MPA concentrations in plasma before and after making any changes to immunosuppressive therapy, or when adding or discontinuing concomitant medications, may be appropriate to ensure MPA concentrations remain stable.

 Potential Impairment of Ability to Drive or Operate Machinery

-CELLCEPT may impact the ability to dive and use machines.
+CELLCEPT may impact the ability to drive and use machines.
 Patients should avoid driving or using machines if they experience somnolence, confusion, dizziness, tremor, or hypotension during treatment with CELLCEPT.

 The most common adverse reactions in clinical trials (≥ 20%) include diarrhea, leukopenia, infection, vomiting, and there is evidence of a higher frequency of certain types of infections eg, opportunistic infection.
 The adverse event profile associated with the administration of CELLCEPT Intravenous has been shown to be similar to that observed after administration of oral dosage forms of CELLCEPT.
 Phlebitis and thrombosis have been reported with intravenous administration.
 Please refer to the full Prescribing Information for additional Adverse Reactions.